- Download our Moving to Seattle Guide (PDF)

-Seattle is a culturally rich city with a number of museums and art galleries in addition to some iconic attractions.
-Expats moving to Seattle will discover that there's plenty to see and do.
+Seattle is a culturally rich city with many museums and art galleries alongside its iconic attractions.
+You will discover there’s plenty to see and do in Seattle.

 Space Needle

-This is the quintessential feature of the Seattle skyline.
-At 184m (605 feet), it's the place to be for spectacular views of the city.
-Dining at SkyCity, the tower's rotating restaurant, is an experience in itself.
+The Space Needle is the quintessential feature of the Seattle skyline.
+At 605 feet (184m), it’s the place to be for spectacular views of the city.
+Dining at the tower’s rotating restaurant is an experience in itself.

 Chihuly Garden and Glass

 Located at Seattle Center, Chihuly Garden and Glass displays the work of glass artist Dale Chihuly.
-The exhibition has eight galleries indoors in addition to a beautiful outdoor garden and magnificent glasshouse.
-Apart from offering guided tours, the centre also hosts a number of fitness classes in the glasshouse itself, including yoga and tai chi.
+The exhibition has eight galleries, a beautiful outdoor garden, and a magnificent glasshouse.
+The centre also hosts fitness classes in the glasshouse, including yoga and tai chi.

 The Museum of Pop Culture

-Unique to Seattle, this museum houses some of the world’s most legendary pop culture artefacts.
-From horror films to music icons to comic books, there's an exhibition for everyone.
-Sci-fi lovers in particular will find a treasure trove of attractions here, from the Science Fiction and Fantasy Hall of Fame to the dedicated science-fiction museum.
+Unique to Seattle, The Museum of Pop Culture (MoPOP) houses some of the world’s most legendary pop culture artefacts.
+From horror films to music icons to comic books, there’s an exhibition for everyone.
+Sci-fi lovers, particularly, will find a treasure trove here, as it houses the permanent Science Fiction and Fantasy Hall of Fame.

 National Nordic Museum

-One of the few museums in the United States to honour the legacy of immigrants from the Nordic countries, the National Nordic Museum explores the cultures of Denmark, Norway, Finland, Iceland and Sweden.
-There's more to the museum than its fascinating exhibits, though – it also offers classes such as Nordic wood-crafting, cooking and language lessons.
+Honouring the legacy of immigrants from the Nordic countries, the National Nordic Museum explores the cultures of Denmark, Norway, Finland, Iceland, and Sweden.
+There’s more to the museum than its fascinating exhibits; it also offers classes such as Nordic wood crafting, cooking, and language lessons.

 Pacific Science Center

-The centre attracts more than a million visitors a year and offers exciting exhibits, events, movies and games related to science and technology.
+The Pacific Science Center attracts more than a million visitors a year, offering exciting exhibits, events, movies, and games related to science and technology.
 From its impressive dinosaur display to its beautiful butterfly house, the museum aims to inspire curiosity.

 Woodland Park Zoo

-Spanning an impressive 92 acres, the Woodland Park Zoo is a reputable sanctuary home to more than 1,000 animals representing 300 species.
+Spanning an impressive 92 acres, the Woodland Park Zoo is a reputable sanctuary home to hundreds of animals representing over 250 species.
 This is a great attraction for families and includes an indoor play and education area known as the Zoomazium.
-The zoo also offers private tours where visitors can meet lemurs, penguins, otters, giraffes and more.

 Seattle Children’s Museum

-The Seattle Children's Museum was custom-built for kids to peep into the adult world.
+The Seattle Children’s Museum was custom-built for kids to peek into the adult world.
 From grocery shopping and theatre to kitchens and DIY stations, a visit to this museum is sure to be a fun stop for families.
-The exhibits are designed for children from the ages of six months to six years.
+The exhibits are designed for children from six months to eight years old.

 Further reading

-Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Seattle.
-Please contact us if you'd like to contribute.
+Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Seattle, WA.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance